Content

 This process increases platelet count and produces platelet-rich blood that healthcare professionals inject directly into specific areas of your body.

 A healthcare professional draws blood, usually from your arm.
+Depending on the severity of your hair loss, they may draw 10 to 60 milliliters of blood.

 They place the vial of blood in a centrifuge for about 10 minutes to separate blood into its different components.